Special Olympics BC is dedicated to enriching the lives of individuals with intellectual disabilities through sport.

 The programs run by SOBC Locals in up to 18 sports and youth programs give athletes the chance to gain sport skills and improve their health while enjoying training that could take them to competitions at local, regional, national, and international levels.
 But the benefits from Special Olympics BC programs go well beyond the basics: Our athletes experience joy and acceptance, cultivate friendships and self-confidence, and feel empowered to overcome obstacles and achieve their goals.

-The law is on our side
+The law is on

 The Law Enforcement Torch Run is an innovative initiative powered by dedicated law enforcement personnel who want to help Special Olympics athletes experience acceptance, achievement, and admiration through sport.